You can find the answers to many common admissions questions here.

 Q. How do I apply?

-Students interested in UWC ISAK Japan for Grade 11 (IBDP Year 1) enrollment will need to apply to the UWC national committee in their country.
+Students interested in UWC ISAK Japan for Grade 11 (IBDP Year 1) enrollment will need to apply to the UWC national committee in their country or through the UWC Global Selection Programme.
 See the Apply for Grade 11 page of our website for more information.

 Q. Can I apply directly to UWC ISAK Japan for Grade 11 (IBDP Year 1) enrollment, or do I have to apply through a UWC national committee?